Evaluating High-Resolution Piano Sustain Pedal Depth Estimation with Musically Informed Metrics: Introduction

-For our experiments, we design three models within a unified Transformer-based architecture to demonstrate how the three levels yield complementary, interpretable judgments.
-The goal is to explore whether our new framework can reveal differences in model performance missed in frame-level metrics, and whether evaluation at the action or gesture level will help us better understand model behavior in musical contexts.
-Results show that continuous-valued models outperform binary-valued at predicting all \emph{press}/\emph{release} actions and plotting gesture shapes; adding MIDI further strengthens action boundary clarity and gesture contour matching, though fine micro-dynamics in long \emph{mountain}-like gestures remain challenging for our models.
-Overall, this framework provides more musically meaningful analysis and thus more informative model performance diagnosis for piano sustain pedal depth estimation tasks.
+To validate our proposed evaluation framework, we compare three model variants with expected capability gaps: audio-only (baseline), MIDI-informed, and audio-only but trained on binarized (on/off) targets, all built on the same Transformer-based architecture.
+The goal is to test whether our framework can reveal performance differences that frame-level metrics fail to capture, and whether action- and gesture-level evaluation can better characterize model behavior in musical contexts.
+Results show that the binary-target model underperforms at predicting action states and capturing gesture shapes; adding MIDI to baseline further strengthens action boundary clarity and gesture contour matching, though fine micro-dynamics in long \emph{mountain}-like gestures remain challenging for our models.
+Overall, this framework provides more musically meaningful analysis and thus more informative diagnosis of model performance for piano sustain pedal depth estimation tasks.